fatwang2/coze2openai/README.md

 **Use Coze on your favorite OpenAI client.**

-This project converts the Coze API to the OpenAI API format, giving you access to Coze's LLMs, knowledge base, plugins, and workflows within your preferred OpenAI clients.
+This project converts the Coze API to the OpenAI API format, giving you access to [Coze](https://www.coze.com) LLMs, knowledge base, plugins, and workflows within your preferred OpenAI clients.

 ## Features